Robin970822/DABC-Net-for-COVID-19/index.md

 |XGBoost		| False | True	|

 #### MinMaxScalar
-For base learners sensetive to data scale(svm, mlp, ...), we provide the min max scalar based on our training dataset.
+For base learners sensitive to data normalization(svm, mlp, ...), we provide the min max normalization based on our training dataset.
 The weights without min max scalar (TODO) are also provided with fewer base learners and lower performance.

 ## Usage
 ### Prediction